brgaines/brgaines.github.io/index.md

 Before joining SAS, I finished my PhD in statistics at [North Carolina State University](http://www.ncsu.edu) under the direction of [Hua Zhou](http://hua-zhou.github.io/) and [Eric Chi](http://www.ericchi.com).
 My [research](http://brgaines.github.io/research/) interests include machine learning, big and high-dimensional data, computational statistics, and statistics education.
 While in grad school, I served as [an instructor](http://brgaines.github.io/teaching/) for ST311 (introductory statistics) for several semesters.
 I also gained real-world experience as a Data Scientist Intern at [MaxPoint Interactive](http://maxpoint.com/us) and as a [statistical consultant](http://brgaines.github.io/consulting/) for the NC State University College of Veterinary Medicine.
 Please take a look around my website and feel free to contact me if you have any questions or comments.

+### Upcoming Webinar!
+* Want to learn how SAS University Edition and JupyterLab form a great combination for teaching well-rounded data scientists?
+Want to learn about a programming interface in which your code, results, and explanatory text can seamlessly coexist?
+	* I will discuss these topics in a free webinar on Tuesday, Nov.
+26th at 2pm.
+[Register](https://www.causeweb.org/cause/webinar/sponsored/2019-11).
+	* SAS University Edition is free to educators students for non-commercial use.
+[Learn more](https://www.sas.com/en_us/software/university-edition.html).

 ### Recent News
-* I will be attending the [Joint Statistical Meetings](https://ww2.amstat.org/meetings/jsm/2019/) in beautiful Denver, Colorado, on behalf of SAS.
-I will be working the SAS booth in the EXPO area, and I hope to see you there!
+* I had a lot of fun at the [Joint Statistical Meetings](https://ww2.amstat.org/meetings/jsm/2019/) in beautiful Denver, Colorado!
+It is great to catch up with old friends and colleagues, and connec with users at the SAS booth in the EXPO area.
 * I had an awesome time attending the [United States Conference on Teaching Statistics (USCOTS) 2019](https://www.causeweb.org/cause/uscots/uscots19) on behalf of SAS.
 It was an excellent conference and I really wish I would have attended it while I was still teaching.
 I cannot recommend it enough to statistics educators.
 Thanks to everyone who stopped by the SAS booth, and my presentation, [Training Modern Statisticians with SAS® Viya® for Learners](https://www.causeweb.org/cause/uscots/uscots19/program/technology-demo/sas).

 #### SAS Global Forum 2019